Jill S. Baron

 Jill S. Baron is an American ecosystem ecologist specializing in studying the effects of atmospheric nitrogen deposition in mountain ecosystems.
 She is a senior scientist at the United States Geological Survey and a senior research ecologist at the Natural Resource Ecology Laboratory at Colorado State University.

 Early life and education

 Baron attended high school in Wisconsin and credited her involvement in ecology to her high school biology teacher, Mr. Lee.
 She states that Mr. Lee urged her class to explore nature in person and organized a trip every spring break with his students to study ecology in Georgia and Arizona.
 Baron went on to receive a bachelor's degree in plant sciences from Cornell University with a minor in geology in 1976.
 She got her master's degree from the University of Wisconsin Madison in land resources in 1979.
-Baron earned backing from the National Park Service during her masters work in the Gulf Island National Seashore.
+Baron earned backing from the National Park Service during her masters work in the Gulf Islands National Seashore.
 Dr. Baron received a Ph.D. from Colorado State University in ecosystem ecology in 1991.